Polycystic Ovary Syndrome (PCOS):

 - The treatment for PCOS is healthy nutrition, exercise, and medications.

 PCOS is a common problem among teen girls and young women.
 In fact, almost 1 out of 10 women has PCOS.
-This guide was created to help you understand PCOS by answering the most commonly asked questions.

 What is PCOS?